What Painting and Coating Workers Do

 - Determine the required flow of paint and the quality of the coating

-- Clean and maintain tools and equipment
+- Clean and maintain tools, equipment, and work area

 Before workers begin to apply the paint or other coating, they often need to prepare the surface by sanding or cleaning it carefully to prevent dust from becoming trapped under the paint.
 Sometimes, masking is required, which involves carefully covering portions of the product with tape and paper.